Alice With CSS

 The information is unchanged, but the presentation is clearly superior when CSS is added.

-The natural layout of these page elements is easier to see in Alice's Adventures in Wonderland - Without CSS, but I'd rather view it with the CSS enabled, wouldn't you?
+The natural layout of page elements makes it relatively easy to read in Alice without CSS — at least compared to traditional sites — but I'd rather view it with the CSS enabled, wouldn't you?

 Return to top